 iMessage is great, but most of its functionality (including free messages) only works if you're messaging other iPhone and iPad users.
 That means if you ever need to message someone on an Android device, you're stuck sending a plain old SMS - and paying for it.

 Luckily, there are loads of other messaging apps around that work across platforms, letting you message friends and family across loads of devices for free, and sometimes even with encryption included to keep what you send safe from prying eyes.

-One of the most popular messaging apps is WhatsApp, which allows you to send messages, videos, pictures, audio, links and even locations to your friends or family for free over WiFi or using your data allowance if you're on 3G or 4G at the time.
+One of the most popular messaging apps is WhatsApp, which allows you to send messages, videos, pictures, audio, links and even locations to your friends or family for free over WiFi or data.

 Facebook Messenger is similar in many ways to Whatsapp (in fact, Facebook actually owns Whatsapp).